cpageler93/christoph.pageler.me/_posts/2018-08-22-use-spm-for-ios-projects.markdown

 If you want to build your app not just in Xcode for `debug` but also, in `release` to bring the app into the app store you can't avoid the part of exporting the archive.

 For me the errors looked like "there is some macOS stuff inside my iOS binary".
-So i checked the configuration and found quite a few entries:
+So I checked the configuration and found quite a few entries:

 ![Remaining macOS Stuff]({{site.url}}/assets/spm_ios/6_remaining_macos_stuff.png){:width="100%"}